 In a particularly memorable chemical engineering class, Professor Erin Jablonski brought in an air intake manifold for her students to test, then watched as the men reached for tools while the women stood back with their notebooks.
-Jablonski swiftly responded by instructing her students to take turns with the equipment.
-“If you’re going to learn, you have to have the authentic experience,” she says.
+The Bucknell University professor swiftly responded by instructing her students to take turns with the equipment.
+"If you're going to learn, you have to have the authentic experience," she says.

 As Jablonski pursued her own education and career in a male-dominated field, she has paid careful attention to factors that could undermine student success.

 "There are so many ways students can feel that they lack academic capital," she says.
 "What happens in education that makes a student feel she or he doesn't belong?"

 She points to childhood influences such as caregiver interest, social and media messaging, and flat-out lack of affirmation as educational hurdles.
 It was this interest in who is, or isn't, "seen" as an engineer or scientist that inspired her work on K-12 STEM education.